-The closing date for registrations is 4pm on Friday 10 July 2015.
+The closing date for registrations is 4pm on Friday 7 July 2017.
 All registrations will be acknowledged.
 If you do not receive an acknowledgement by post within 14 working days you should contact either Warwickshire Admissions or The Grammar Schools in Birmingham (depending to whom you originally submitted your registration form).

-Details of test venue will be sent to parents by Warwickshire Admissions by Monday 24th August 2015 onwards.
+Details of test venue will be sent to parents by Warwickshire Admissions by Monday 21 August 2017 onwards.
 This will include a "fit and well" sheet which must be brought to the test session with a photograph of the child sitting the test.
-This photograph must be signed and dated by the Headteacher of your child's school.
-Warwickshire Admissions reserves the right to contact your child's school and to share the photograph with them for the purpose of establishing proof of identity as part of the entrance test process.
+This photograph must be signed and dated by the Headteacher of your child's school or, if your child is home educated, by a responsible person drawn from the range of professions acceptable for passport identification purposes.
+Warwickshire Admissions reserves the right to contact your child's school (or the person who has verified your child's identity) and to share the photograph with them for the purpose of establishing proof of identity as part of the entrance test process.